Series / Power Rangers Dino Charge

 - Super Mode: The Dino Drive armored vests are partial examples, since they're only used as Megazord powerups.
 The second season adds an upgraded version, Dino Super Drive.
 Unlike the previous version, one Dino Charger activates the mode for the entire team.
 The Ranger who activated it also gets a new weapon, the Dino Super Drive Saber.
 Later, Tyler gets the T-Rex Super Charge mode.

 - Transformation Trinket: Surprisingly, Dino Charge kept the team gun as the morpher as it was in Kyoryuger; despite speculation that they'd make a new morpher and leave the gun as only a weapon due to violence concerns.
 However, starting from episode 3, insta-morphs without the gun are done as well.
+The Gold and Silver Rangers get their own unique morphers, called the Gold Ptera Morpher and Titano Morpher respectively.

 - Weapon of Choice: